platinasystems/goes/docs/Platina Appliance Head Users Guide.md

 ## Rack-mounting Platina Edge Device

-This procedure is used to rack mount the Platina switch to a rack.
+This procedure is used to rack mount the Platina Appliance Head Device to a rack.
 It requires two people.
 Refer to the pictures below for the procedure.
-If Platina switch will be free-standing on a bench, then this procedure can be skipped and the footpad kit can be installed for bench use.
+If Platina Appliance Head Device will be free-standing on a bench, then this procedure can be skipped and the footpad kit can be installed for bench use.

 ![](images/02-box.png)

 1. Install the front rack mount ear kit, as shown in the first picture above.
 2. Install the rear mount kit, as shown in second picture above if the rack is a 4-post rack.
 These brackets are not required if the rack is a 2-post rack.
-3. Install the switch in the rack.
-One person should lift the switch into the rack to align the front rack brackets with the marked holes.
-A second person should secure the switch in the rack using four rack-mounting screws (not provided).
+3. Install the device in the rack.
+One person should lift the device into the rack to align the front rack brackets with the marked holes.
+A second person should secure the device in the rack using four rack-mounting screws (not provided).
 4. If using the rear brackets, slide in the second portion and adjust until holes are align.
 Secure in place using rack-mounting screws (not provided).
-5. Connect AC power to Platina switch.
+5. Connect AC power to Platina Appliance Head Device.
 6. Verify basic switch operation by checking the status of the switch status LEDs.
 When operating normally the LEDs should be green.

 ![](images/03-box.png)